wenweili/AlJabr-1/README.md

 make errata
 ```
 in the same directory.

+The errata to the previous editions are named as **Errata-Al-jabr-1-v0.tex**, and so forth.

 # Feedback
 In case of problems of compilation, please kindly report to the author.
 Make sure that all the system requirements above are met, and provide detailed error messages.
 Other suggestions are also welcome.